-Hoverboards are also used more by workers when moving across factories and warehouses, making it fit for commercial use.
-With the many riding options, which include learning, normal, and advanced, make the driving experiences safe and sound, everyone can learn to use the hoverboard.
+Hoverboards are also used more by workers when moving across factories and warehouses, making them fit for commercial use.
+With the many riding options, which include learning, normal, and advanced, everyone can learn to use the hoverboard to make the driving experiences safe and sound.

 One of the most significant concerns about a hoverboard is its weight limit.

 The weight limit of the hoverboard is crucial in determining its performance and longevity, so it’s important to know how much your scooter can take.
-You might be wondering how much can a hoverboard actually holds and today we are going to find out the answer.
+You might be wondering how much a hoverboard can actually hold, and today, we are going to find out the answer.

-We are also going to discuss the implications of the weight limit and what might happen if you exceed or fall below them.
+We will also discuss the implications of the weight limit and what might happen if you exceed or fall below them.